 - Faculty Reviews

 - The committee conducted regular reviews of the faculty members on the schedule and using the procedures outlined in the Handbook.

 - It may have conducted special reviews of faculty, as appropriate.
 Special reviews may have focused on narrow issues or any or all of the criteria outlined in the Handbook, at the discretion of the committee.
 Special reviews may have been initiated by the committee in response to allegations of unprofessional conduct in the course of professional duties (see in particular the previous sections on Professional Ethics and Limits of Relationships with Students) or by an accumulation of negative evaluations or complaints from students or colleagues.

 - Faculty members were entitled to meet with the committee to discuss issues of significant concern regarding their performance of professional duties whether they were currently under review or not.
 A request for such a meeting went to the Dean of the Faculty for scheduling; every effort should have been made to provide the meeting within two weeks.

 2. Faculty Hiring

-The Committee on Finances consists of three members of the faculty, with one elected each year for a three-year term.
+The Committee on Finances consisted of three members of the faculty, with one elected each year for a three-year term.
 It consults with the President and the Board of Trustees on the finances of the College, with an emphasis on matters relating to faculty salaries and benefits; it determines faculty opinion concerning College finances, represents those opinions wherever it may be appropriate, and reports back to the faculty on the results of such efforts; and it may propose action to the faculty in appropriate areas.

 Principles of Faculty Review

-Practices of an excellent teacher include:
+Practices of an excellent teacher included: